How did our ancestors make leather

 Dried, stretched and smoked

-After the initial drying stage, the skin will be kept on the rack and a small but smoky fire will be lit close by to slowly smoke the skin as its being stretched.
+After the initial drying stage, the skin will be kept on the rack and a small but smoky fire will be lit close by to slowly smoke the skin as it is being stretched.
 This method produces a very stiff leather that smells of campfires, but the smoke acts as a preservative and stops the decomposition of the material.
-This method was most likely one of the earliest used as it’s the easiest and most straight forward, and even though it does technically produce leather, it won’t last anywhere near as long compared to the other methods.
+This method was most likely one of the earliest used as it’s the easiest and most straightforward, and even though it does technically produce leather, it won’t last anywhere near as long compared to the other methods.

 (A pair of leather boots recovered during a dig which have been dated at 3,500 years old)